 - Cardiac catheterization: A coronary angiogram is done to check for narrowing within the arteries.

 - Myocardial biopsy to collect and analyze a small sample of tissue from your heart muscle

 The doctor must first address the underlying cause of ischemic heart disease to treat it.

-  Your doctor’s prescribed treatment plan will take into account how much damage your heart has suffered while treating the underlying cause of ischemic heart disease, to prevent further progression of the disease, to help improve your cardiovascular function, and to treat any associated symptoms.
+Your doctor’s prescribed treatment plan will take into account how much damage your heart has suffered while treating the underlying cause of ischemic heart disease to prevent further progression of the disease, help improve your cardiovascular function, and to treat any associated symptoms.